 More clearly than even Huxley and Orwell, Lewis saw that politics without morality could only end in tyranny.

 Copyright © 2011 by the Fitzgerald Griffin Foundation.
 All rights reserved.
-This column was published originally by Griffin Internet Syndicate on June 13, 2000 and appears here by permission.
+This essay was published originally by Griffin Internet Syndicate on June 13, 2000 and appears here by permission.